bixb922/crank-organ/README.md

 # License
-This license and disclaimer also covers the hardware design.
+This license and disclaimer also covers the hardware design documents.
 The hardware design is part of the software published here.

 Copyright (c) 2023 Hermann Paul von Borries